mozilla/remo/README.md

 How to file bugs
 -------------
-If you want to file a bug, go to bugzilla.mozilla.org and file it under Mozilla Reps > reps.mozilla.org.
+If you want to file a bug, go to [bugzilla.mozilla.org](https://bugzilla.mozilla.org/) and file it under `Mozilla Reps > reps.mozilla.org`.
 If you then want to give a Pull Request, mention the bug number in the pull request to help with tracking.